-As the proposed development is one of the first in the City that proposes a building surrounding a historic building, it is important that the design is reviewed from a heritage perspective to ensure that the new development is complementary to the historic building.
+As the proposed development is one of the first in the City that proposes a new building surrounding a historic building, it is important that the design is reviewed from a heritage perspective.
 Staff have met with the architect and have raised some concerns.
-Given that the overall dimensions, and height of the building are character defining elements, and that the storey levels are displayed with the belt course, it is recommended that the additions along Water Street should compliment the historic façade with respect to rhythm and orientation of façade openings/fenestrations along the same elevation.
-If this proposal proceeds, it is recommended that the application be referred to a Built Heritage Experts Panel (BHEP) meeting prior to development of a LUAR.
-This would ensure that any concerns raised by the BHEP could be addressed in the LUAR.
+Given that the overall dimensions, and height of the building are character defining elements, and that the storey levels are displayed with the belt course, it is recommended that the additions along Water Street should compliment the historic façade with respect to rhythm and orientation of façade openings along the same elevation.
+BHEP have recommended that the overall development should use more brick, in particular along Water Street, along the façade facing the War Memorial, increase the height of the gables to reflect the original architecture and use brick, not glass, for the turret.
+Staff further recommend that the building should be set back from the roof of the Heritage Building to maintain the historic street façade and highlight it.
+This would also assist in lowering the FAR.

-Requirement for a LUAR
+Requirement for a Land Use Assessment Report (LUAR)

 The property is within the Commercial Downtown District of the Municipal Plan and therefore does not require a Municipal Plan amendment to rezone the property to CDM2.
+However, from

-However, from Section 5.6.2 of the St. John's Development Regulations, a Land Use Impact Assessment shall consider the concept of "Downtown Balance" as described in the Municipal Plan where it is required for the allowance of additional bulk and height for Buildings in the Downtown area outlined on Map F. Therefore, it is recommended that a LUAR be prepared prior for the proposed development.
+Section 5.6.2 of the St. John's Development Regulations, a LUAR shall consider the concept of "Downtown Balance" as described in the Municipal Plan where it is required for the allowance of additional bulk and height for Buildings in the Downtown area outlined on Map F. Therefore, it is recommended that a LUAR be prepared prior for the proposed development.

 Development and Engineering staff have conducted an initial review of the application.
-There are a number of requirements prior to consideration of the amendment, such as submission of a civil site plan, sanitary rates and stormwater rates, that have been included in the LUAR Terms of Reference.
+There are requirements prior to consideration of the amendment, such as: submission of a civil site plan, sanitary sewage generation rates and stormwater rates.
+This will be included in the LUAR Terms of Reference.